-- Dissolve 76.4 grams in 1000 ml purified/ distilled water. - Add rehydrated contents of 1 vial of Bromo Cresol Purple. - Heat to boiling to dissolve the medium completely, do not autoclave. - Overheating will lower the pH and render the medium less productive. - Cool to 45-50°C and aseptically add 10 ml of 1% 2, 3, 5-Triphenyl Tetrazolium Chloride (TTC). - Mix well and pour into sterile Petri plates.
+- Dissolve 76.41 grams in 1000 ml purified/distilled water. - Heat to boiling to dissolve the medium completely, do not autoclave. - Overheating will lower the pH and render the medium less productive. - Cool to 45-50°C and aseptically add 10 ml of 1% 2, 3, 5-Triphenyl Tetrazolium Chloride (TTC) to sterile medium. - Mix well and pour into sterile Petri plates.